Guv sitting on files related to key appointments: Mamata | Politics

 West Bengal Chief Minister Mamata Banerjee Monday accused Governor Jagdeep Dhakhar of dilly-dallying over files related to appointments to key state government posts.

-Banerjee said documents pertaining to appointments of Lokayukta member, chairman of the Human Rights Commission and Right to Information commissioners have been lying with Dhankhar for his approval since six months.
+Banerjee said documents pertaining to appointments of Lokayukta member, chairman of the State Human Rights Commission and Right to Information commissioners have been lying with Dhankhar for his approval “since six months”.

 She also said the apex court sometimes directs the state government to fill up important vacancies, but with Dhankhar not clearing files, the appointments are stuck.